Home

 Our Approach

-AusAOP develops PFAS treatment pathways focused on destroying PFAS at the molecular level—not simply relocating contamination into another waste stream.
-Our objective is to reduce total site liability by minimising ongoing capture, transport, disposal and repeated handling of PFAS-bearing residuals.
+AusAOP develops advanced water treatment pathways focused on PFAS destruction at the molecular level—not simply relocating contamination into another waste stream.
+Our objective is to reduce total site liability by minimizing ongoing capture, transport, disposal, and repeated handling of PFAS-bearing residuals.

-Depending on the application, our systems can combine concentration, conditioning, destruction and polishing into an integrated treatment train designed for real waters and real operating conditions.
-The result is a more practical pathway toward closed-loop, decentralised PFAS treatment with lower energy demand, reduced dependence on centralised destruction facilities and less transfer of cost and responsibility across the waste chain.
+Depending on the application, our systems can combine concentration, conditioning, destruction, and polishing into an integrated treatment train designed for real waters and real operating conditions.
+The result is a more practical pathway toward closed-loop, decentralized PFAS treatment with lower energy demand, reduced dependence on centralized destruction facilities, and less transfer of cost and responsibility across the waste chain.

 This approach is particularly valuable where:

-• the preferred outcome is a self-sufficient, on-site or decentralised treatment solution
+the preferred outcome is a self-sufficient, on-site or decentralized treatment solution,

-• practical destruction with lower energy intensity is needed for real-world deployment
+and practical destruction with lower energy intensity is needed for real-world deployment.

 Capture-only Approaches